 Due to its proximity to New York City, Newark is often referred to as the 6th borough.
 However, the neighborhoods within the streets of the Newark ghetto, the community has developed its own distinct identity separate from the NYC.
 Within this identify is he heart of the Newark hoods that once housed several iconic areas, primarily composed of housing projects.
 As a result, Newark has earned itself the nickname “Brick City.”

 Although there are various Newark gangs, such as Grape Street Crips, Brims, Rollin 60s Crips, Hoovers, Pirus, Sex Money Murder Bloods, Trinitarios, Latin Kings and more, it is important to note that this map does not specifically pinpoint the exact whereabouts of all Newark gangs.

 Newark Gangs & Hoods Map Key: Red = Bloods | Purple = Grape Street | Blue = Crips | Black = Unknown | Grey = Old Neighborhood

-A Breakdown of the Newark Hoods
+Breakdown of the Newark Hoods

-The West Ward, which is near the city of Irvington and the Garden State Parkway, is mainly the Valisburg area that is divided into Ill Hill (Ivy Hill) and Hoodaville, along with the Bradley Court projects.
+The streets of the East Ward, known locally to some as the Down Bottoms, is possibly one of the most diverse communities in the city.
+Home to multiple racial groups, there are several small housing complexes in the East Ward, like Pennington Court, Hyatt Court, and Riverview Court.
+The West Ward, which borders the city of Irvington and the Garden State Parkway, is mainly the Valisburg area, which is divided into Ill Hill (Ivy Hill) and Hoodaville, along with the Bradley Court projects.

 Newark Hoods Related Topics: